Step 2: Exploring Your Options

 The Gerri Ripp Center for Career Development at Iona offers individual career advising to assist you in achieving your career goals:

 Determine the best course of action to assess your career interests.

 Utilize assessment instruments to determine your interests, skills, values and personal traits.

 Refer you to online and other resources to explore career fields and occupations.

 Prepare you for informational and job interviews.

 Contact the Career Center to make an appointment

 There are numerous online resources that can help you choose a major:

 Career Information Sessions

 The Gerri Ripp Center for Career Development periodically offers information sessions, workshops and events to help freshmen explore majors.
-Visit GAELlink for further information.
+Visit Handshake for further information

 Speaking with others about choice of majors and careers is an excellent way to gather information.
 Relatives, friends, neighbors, professors, alumni and employers can all be helpful in sharing their knowledge and insights.
 These individuals can often refer you to other contacts that may be helpful.